Engee documentation

 Continuous-time transfer function model

-To specify the model through the function zpk(), you need to pass the vector of poles, zeros and gain.
+To set the model using the function zpk(), it is necessary to transmit a vector of poles, zeros and a gain factor.

 In [ ]: